Notice

 Authoritative History

-a complete, and fully ordered set of operations that, if performed, would bring an OSD’s copy of a Placement Group up to date.
+a complete and fully-ordered set of operations that bring an OSD’s copy of a Placement Group up to date.

 epoch